Posted in 1991

 12. The women’s unisex washroom had stalls on the south wall and a sink on the north wall.

-14. At the north end of this corridor lay the infamous bar and elevator.
+14. At the north end of this corridor lay the infamous transformable bar and elevator.

 23 hop elevator

-15. Continuing west was the the DJ booth, which was made up of concrete slabs with a few knocked out on the corner for dance floor visibility.
+15. Continuing west was the DJ booth, which was made up of concrete slabs with a few knocked out on the corner for dance floor visibility.
 There was a small stair case inside as the booth floor was elevated.
-Turn tables were located on the south wall and lighting controls on the north west wall.
+Turn tables were located on the south wall and lighting controls were on the northwest wall.

 23 hop dj booth